Public Health Multi-User Licences

 - There is an automatic monthly uptake report by email.

-- There is a detailed implementation kit.
+- There is a detailed Implementation Kit to support roll-out.

 - The Solihull Approach Team support every area.